liferay/clay/next.clayui.com/content/docs/get-started/introduction.md

 ---
-title: "Introduction"
+title: 'Introduction'
-description: "Anxious to quickly add Clay to your project and start building amazing UIs?"
+description: 'Anxious to quickly add Clay to your project and start building amazing UIs?'
 draft: true
 order: 1
 ---